nourhanb/Continual-Zoo/README.md

 # Continual-Zoo
-This is the official implementation of our recent submission "Continual-Zoo: Leveraging Zoo Models for Continual Classification of Medical Images", submitted to CLVISION Workshop at CVPR 2024.
+This is the PyTorch implementation of paper "Continual-Zoo: Leveraging Zoo Models for Continual Classification of Medical Images", accepted at the CLVISION Workshop @CVPR 2024.

-The code and datasets will be made publicly available after paper acceptance.
+---coming soon ---

 ## Abstract
 (...).